Nicola Beauman

-Nicola Beauman (née Mann; born 20 June 1944) is a British biographer and journalist, and the founder of Persephone Books, an independent book publisher based in Bath.
+Nicola Beauman (née Mann; born 20 June 1944) is a British biographer and journalist, and the founder of Persephone Books, an independent book publisher based in Bath, England.

 Early life and education

 She was born, as Nicola Mann, on 20 June 1944 into a Jewish family and had two older siblings – Richard David Mann (1935–2012) and Jessica Mann (1937–2018).
 Her parents, both of whom left Nazi Germany in 1933 to come to Britain, were Eleanore Ehrlich (1907–1980), a lawyer and judge, and her husband F. A. Mann (1907–1991), an international lawyer.
 She grew up in London and attended St Paul's Girls' School before studying English at Newnham College, Cambridge.

 Career

 Beauman brought attention to middle-class women writers with her 1983 survey A Very Great Profession: The Woman's Novel, 1914–39.
 Her research showed how literary representations of female domesticity could challenge social assumptions.
 Much of Beauman's later writing has been literary biography.
 In 2022, Beauman was elected an Honorary Fellow of the Royal Society of Literature.